THOMASELOVE/431-classes-2024/projectA/portfolio_review.md

-# Project A Portfolio Review Status
+# Project A Portfolio Status

+Current Stage: Submission of Materials to Canvas, due 2024-10-30 at noon.

 ## Individuals